-Students can begin sending your permit requests to firstname.lastname@example.org (and copy email@example.com) beginning Friday, January 15th.
-Please include your PID#s in your request.
-Since recitation times are irrelevent, we will only ask for the lecture and section that you are interested in only.
-We will assign the recitation at our own discretion.
+Students can begin sending your permit requests to email@example.com (and copy firstname.lastname@example.org) beginning Wednesday, August 25th.
+Please include your PID#, lecture, section and recitation in your request.
+However, in order to keep our recitation levels manageable, we may assign a different recitation at our own discretion.

 Once a permit has been issuued, you must go to Penn-In-Touch's registration screen to claim the permit.
 Check the top-right hand corner for the word "permit" and click on each course to then add it to your schedule.
 Your permit could drop if you take too long to claim it.
 Your permit will be processed in the order that they are requested beginning on the first day of classes.
 If you don't fit the criteria, your request will be denied and you will receive an email.

 We advise students to continue checking Penn-In-Touch up until the first day of classes as previously closed classes may open up as students continue to adjust their schedules.
-Penn-in-Touch will drop your registration/s if your are not registered for both the recitation and the corresponding lecture.
-(Does not apply to the Spring 2021 semester due to course setups for COVID-19).
+Penn-in-Touch will drop your registrations if your are not registered for both the recitation and the corresponding lecture.

 We only issue permits for closed classes if the closed section is the only section that fits in the students schedule and space is available.
 We do not issue permits for LPS (evening) courses unless all the daytime sections conflicts with the students schedule.
 The permit will be revoked when the conflict ceases to exist.